A global experiment without a “control”

 The boundary conditions for the experiment have been set.

-On one side is the ever-increasing concentration of carbon dioxide in the atmosphere which is assumed to be the result of human activity and presumed to drive global temperature upwards.
+On one side is the ever-increasing concentration of carbon dioxide in the atmosphere which is assumed to be the result of human activity and presumed to drive global temperature upwards and make global climate warmer.
 That is the position of the United Nations and most governments and is supported by numeric computer models.

 On the other side is a large and growing cadre of natural scientists who work from data and observations.
 They see the replication of long-term climate changes that occur in rather predictable cycles.
 Most of these scientists think that natural processes, particularly solar changes, drive these somewhat regular cycles, such as the Millennial Cycle which includes the Roman Warm Event, Medieval Warm Event, and, perhaps, the current Modern Warm Event); the “Sunspot” (solar activity) Cycle (10–12 years), and the Gleissberg Cycle (60–80 years).